HHLA: Container

-Approximately 7.6 million TEU were handled here in 2019 (2018: 7.3 million TEU).
+In 2019, about 7.6 million TEU were handled here (2018: 7.3 million TEU).

-HHLA Container Terminal Altenwerder CTA is almost completely automated.
-The shipping company Hapag-Lloyd owns a share of 25.1% in the terminal.
-Container Terminal Burchardkai is the largest and oldest surviving container handling facility at the Port of Hamburg.
+As of 2018, the shipping company Hapag-Lloyd owned a share of 25.1% in the terminal.

-HHLA also owns a container terminal at the Port of Odessa.
 In June 2018, HHLA acquired the largest Estonian terminal operator Transiidikeskuse AS (headquartered in Muuga).
 At the time, the container terminal had a handling capacity of approximately 300,000 TEU.
 HHLA's Container segment also includes a number of services related to container handling offered by its subsidiaries.
+As of 2019, HHLA also owned a container terminal at the Port of Odesa.

 Intermodal

 This segment covers container transport by rail and road.
 The sector includes the transport company Metrans and road transport company Container-Transport-Dienst (CTD).
 Metrans operates container trains from its own terminals in the Czech Republic, Austria, Slovakia, Hungary, Poland and neighbouring countries; CTD covers the area surrounding the Hamburg Metropolitan Region by road.
 In 2012, HHLA sold its 50% share in TFG Transfracht to Deutsche Bahn, and in 2018, Polzug Intermodal merged with Metrans.
 In 2019, the intermodal companies transported a total of 1.6 million standard containers by rail and road.